open-telemetry/opentelemetry-ruby/exporter/jaeger/README.md

 | `port:`            | `OTEL_EXPORTER_JAEGER_AGENT_PORT` | `6831`        |
 | `max_packet_size:` |                                   | 65000         |

 The collector exporter can be configured explicitly in code, as shown above, or via environment variables.
-The configuration parameters, environement variables, and defaults are shown below.
+The configuration parameters, environment variables, and defaults are shown below.

 | Parameter   | Environment variable            | Default                    |
 | ----------- | ------------------------------- | -------------------------- |